Pedro1234-code/alpine-chroot/README.md

 Supported distros: Ubuntu/Debian, Fedora, Alpine

-Only remove Alpine with the removal script
+Only remove Alpine with the removal script, because if you remove with the /dev, /proc and /sys folders mounted, it will delete that folders and you will need to reinstall your OS.